Who To Use As Professional References: 5 People That Aren’t Your Boss

 I tend to really enjoy the job-application process.
 I have a well-made résumé, and have no problem churning out cover letters.
 I like going on interviews and have a pretty good grasp on how to sell myself to an employer.
 I have a lot to say about past academic and professional experiences.
 I never forget to ask insightful questions about the company and the position before leaving.
-It is a process I have fun with, up until they ask me to send references.
+It is a process I have fun with, up until they ask for my professional reference list.

-I’ve always kind of struggled in figuring out which people make the best references when applying for jobs.
+I’ve always kind of struggled in figuring out professional reference ideas when applying for jobs.
 Obviously, it shouldn’t be my mother (although I’m sure she’d give me a glowing recommendation — she did create me, after all), and it definitely shouldn’t be the sleazy boss I had at my first job who aggressively pressured his very-underage employees into drinking alcohol at the office Christmas party, prompting me to quit without giving notice (true story).

 So who should it be?

 It is easy to fall into the trap of believing the only suitable references are past bosses and supervisors.
 But the truth is, there are a lot more people who can make great job references, and even help support your case as a potential employee better by showing your full range of unique skills.
-Here are the five people who you can use as a job reference besides your boss.
+Here are the five people to help you figure out who to use as references besides your boss.

 1. The mother you babysit for.